UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 Breakout room according to grouping

-.. challenge:: Exercise 1: Cover the documentation
+.. challenge:: Exercise 1: Cover the documentation for venvs or conda

    First try to find it by navigating.